softwareconstruction240/softwareconstruction/chess/4-database/database.md

 ⚠ You must place your data access test cases in a folder named server/src/test/java/dataaccess.

+### Code Quality

+For this phase the TAs will grade the quality of your project's source code.
+The rubric used to evaluate code quality can be found here: [Rubric](../code-quality-rubric.md)

 ### Pass Off, Submission, and Grading

 All of the tests in your project must succeed in order to complete this phase.